Ernesto Rigamonti

 Ernesto Rigamonti (1864 in Milan – 1942) was an Italian painter.

-He resident in Milan.
-He exhibited in 1883 at Milan: Rosso di sera Bel dì, si spera and Rustico; in 1884 at Turin, Le frutta dell' orto.
-At the 1891 Exposition triennale of the Brera Academy, he exhibited, Interno studio dal vero and a landscape titled Il Gorgazzo a Poicenico.
+He resided in Milan.
+He exhibited in 1883 in Milan: Rosso di sera Bel dì, si spera and Rustico; in 1884 at Turin, Le frutta dell' orto.
+At the 1891 Exposition triennale of the Brera Academy, he exhibited Interno studio dal vero and a landscape titled Il Gorgazzo a Poicenico.